propfeds/lemmas-garden/README.md

 ## Writing

-I am writing this stuff following the recent break-up between my best friend and
+I am writing this stuff following the recent break-up between a friend and
 I. It's a good opportunity to channel emotions.

 - Achievements: